National Firearms Act: The market for NFA items

 Importation of NFA firearms was banned by the 1968 Gun Control Act which implemented a "sporting" clause.
 Only firearms judged by ATF to have feasible sporting applications can be imported for civilian use.
 Licensed manufacturers of NFA firearms may still, with the proper paperwork, import foreign NFA firearms for research and development purposes, or for government use.

 The domestic manufacture of new machine guns that civilians could purchase was effectively banned by language in the Firearm Owners Protection Act of 1986 (also known as "McClure-Volkmer").
 The language was added in an amendment from William J. Hughes and referred to as the Hughes Amendment.
 Machine guns legally registered prior to the date of enactment (i.e. May 1986) are still legal for possession by and transfer among civilians where permitted by state law.
-The static and relatively small number of transferable machine guns has caused their price to rise, often over $10,000, although transferable Mac-10 and Mac-11 submachine guns can still be purchased for around $8,000.
+The static and relatively small number of transferable machine guns has caused their price to rise, often over $10,000, although transferable MAC-10 and MAC-11 submachine guns can still be purchased for around $8,000.
 Machine guns manufactured after the FOPA's enactment can be sold only to law enforcement and government agencies, exported, or held as inventory or "dealer samples" by licensed manufacturers and dealers.
 Machine guns made after 1986 for law enforcement but not transferable to civilian registration are usually priced only a few hundred dollars more than their semi-automatic counterparts, whereas a pre-Hughes Amendment registered machine gun that can be legally transferred commands a huge premium.

 The Hughes Amendment affected only machine guns.
 All other NFA firearms are still legal for manufacture and registration by civilians under Form 1, and transfer of registration to civilians via Form 4 (though some states have their own laws governing which NFA firearms are legal to own there).
-Silencers and Short Barreled Rifles are generally the most popular NFA firearms among civilians, followed by Short Barrel Shotguns, Destructive Devices, and "Any Other Weapons".
-While most NFA firearms are bought from manufacturers and transferred to civilians through a dealer, many are made by the civilians themselves after filing a Form 1 and paying the $200 tax.
-Some types of NFA firearms can be relatively simple to make, such as making a Short Barreled Rifle (by swapping out the upper receiver for one containing a short barrel) or a Short Barreled Shotgun by using a pipe cutter to shorten the barrel length, while making other NFA firearms, such as suppressors require more technical skill.
+Silencers and Short-Barreled Rifles are generally the most popular NFA firearms among civilians, followed by Short-Barreled Shotguns, Destructive Devices, and "Any Other Weapons".
+While most NFA firearms are bought from manufacturers and transferred to civilians through a dealer, many are made by civilians themselves after they file a Form 1 and pay the $200 tax.
+Some types of NFA firearms can be relatively simple to make: a Short-Barreled Rifle can be made by swapping out the upper receiver for one containing a short barrel, and a Short-Barreled Shotgun can be created by using a pipe cutter to shorten the barrel length.
+Other NFA firearms, such as suppressors, require more technical skill.